Álvaro Negredo: Beşiktaş

 On 3 August 2017, Negredo signed for Süper Lig side Beşiktaş J.K. on a three-year deal.
 He scored his first goal for his new team on 28 October, helping them to a 2–1 away win over Alanyaspor.
 During his first weeks, he failed to establish his place in the starting eleven due to the good form of Cenk Tosun, who was sold to Everton in the winter transfer window.

-On 16 August 2018, Negredo came on as a substitute and scored a last-minute winner in a 2–1 away defeat of LASK in the Europa League third-qualifying round, leading the Black Eagles to the play-off round on the away goals rule 2–2 on aggregate.
+On 16 August 2018, Negredo came on as a substitute and scored a last-minute winner in a 2–1 away defeat to LASK in the Europa League third-qualifying round, leading the Black Eagles to the play-off round on the away goals rule 2–2 on aggregate.
 He celebrated by taking off his shirt, and received a second yellow card for the excessive celebration.

 Beşiktaş and Negredo mutually terminated their contract on 18 September 2018.
 He later cited the club's financial struggles as the reason behind the termination.